jbx-protocol/juice-docs-v1/protocol/api/contracts/or-controllers/jbcontroller/write/minttokensof.md

     * [`currentOf`](../../../jbfundingcyclestore/read/currentof.md)
     * [`isTerminalOf`](../../../jbdirectory/read/isterminalof.md)
 3. If the operation should reserve 100% of the minted tokens, the token tracker should be updated to add a difference of the specified token count instead of minting the tokens directly.
 This will allow a future distribution of reserved tokens to mint the token count to reserved addresses.
-Otherwise, mint the unreserved tokens for the beneficiary and update the token tracker if there is no intent to reserve tokens alongside the mint.
+Otherwise, update the token tracker if there is no intent to reserve tokens alongside the mint and mint the unreserved tokens for the beneficiary.

     ```solidity
     if (_reservedRate == JBConstants.MAX_RESERVED_RATE)